isaacyakl/remote-jackbox-player/README.md

 -  Do not add to stream URL if the stream URL input is only "https://"
 -  Make titleHelpText appear on .control mouseover
+-  Fix swap view pausing Twitch stream on mobile
 -  Add feature to select a stream from user's followed list on Twitch if the streamer is currently playing a Jackbox game
 -  Utilize Babel.js for wider support/polyfilling
+-  Detect lag in stream and reload it automagically
+-  Save auth token to session storage
+-  Check if auth token in session storage when random is clicked to avoid needless redirect
 -  Add Stream URL bar button in menu to unhide it
 -  Add support for alternate tlds e.g. Twitch.com
 -  Add suggested streams: https://twitch.tv/jackboxgames